uyuni-project/uyuni-docs/modules/administration/pages/troubleshooting/tshoot-suma-installation-public-cloud.md

 **Issue:**

-SUSE Manager setup errors out while restarting services step during setup.
+{productname} setup results with an error while restarting services during setup.

 The set up gets failed on restarting Tomcat.